 The U.S. appears most insulated from the energy and food security crises that have been exacerbated by the Russia-Ukraine war.
 Inflation and a cost-of-living squeeze are constraining consumer spending, though much less so than in other regions thanks to robust income and employment growth, combined with strong household and business balance sheets.

 U.S. financial conditions have tightened over the past four months at a rate seen only twice in the past 30 years.
 Yet they remain close to their long-term average and seem not restrictive yet, according to Mark Dowding, CEO of BlueBay Asset Management, an RBC group company.
-The Fed welcomes the moderation of economic activity, and hopes that some of the heat can be taken out of the labor market, alleviating recent upward pressure on wages and the risk of a second-round inflationary impact.
+The Fed welcomes the moderation of economic activity, and hopes that some of the heat can be taken out of the labour market, alleviating recent upward pressure on wages and the risk of a second-round inflationary impact.

 The graph shows the Goldman Sachs global financial conditions index, which measures how easy it is to secure credit, from June 1992 through June 2022.
 A high level means financial conditions are tight, with credit difficult to secure, while the reverse holds true.
 On average, over the past 30 years, this index was just below 100.
 It dipped to a low of 97 during the pandemic as central banks added liquidity to the financial system.
 From that low, the index climbed sharply in a short time to 99, though it still remains below the long-term average with the current reading of 98.9.

 Note: Higher index levels indicate tighter financial conditions; lower levels indicate easier conditions.

 Source – RBC Wealth Management, Bloomberg; quarterly data through 6/3/22